Land & Takutai Moana Subcommittee

 In the late 20th century and into the 21st century, together with other tribal relations from Muriwhenua, Te Paatu ki Kauhanga participated in the Waitangi Tribunal and other legal and political engagement processes in respect of their interests and claims over their lands, waters, coast, and seas.
 Te Paatu ki Kauhanga has taken steps to establish a Post Governance Settlement Entity (“PGSE”) intended to hold and administer those lands, waters, and resources on behalf of the beneficiaries.

-Te Paatu ki Kauhanga claimants will continue to have direct input into negotiating their historical claims, and its representatives will ensure their mandate by maintaining ongoing, organised hapū communications and structures.
+Te Paatu ki Kauhanga claimants will continue to have direct input into negotiating their historical claims, and their representatives will ensure their endorsement by maintaining ongoing, organized hapū communications and structures.

 Te Paatu ki Kauhanga claimants intend to be ready to enter into discussions with the Crown and aspire to reach a stage where Te Paatu ki Kauhanga may negotiate and enter into a Deed of Settlement with the Crown to achieve the return of any available Crown land and resources in their rohe to them as an on-account part settlement of their historical Treaty claims against the Crown.